 The first question you must ask yourself is – has the Injuries Board taken into account the full extent of my injuries (both physical & psychological) and/or have I fully recovered from my injuries?
 If the answer to either of these questions is no, then you should reject the Assessment and contact us immediately.
 Gary Matthews Solicitors have over 20 years experience in dealing with these claims – Contact us today & begin your claim.

-The second question you should ask yourself is – will I get more money if I reject the Assessment and issue proceedings and proceed to Court?
-If I answer yes in 98% of cases we have dealt with, you will say “of course you would say that”.
+The second question you should ask yourself is – what will happen if I reject the Injuries Board Assessment and issue proceedings and proceed to Court?
+Well, in 98% of cases Gary Matthews Solicitors have dealt with, we have obtained a more favourable outcome than that assessed by the Injuries Board.
 So don’t take my word on it, the Central Bank commissioned an independent report in 2010 that asked that specific question.